 Lemon Balm Medicinal Benefits And Uses

-The “Melissa” is lemon balm scientific name is Greek for a honeybee.
+The “Melissa” is a lemon balm whose scientific name is Greek for a honeybee.
 It is a bee magnet.
 It is considered one of the top five medicinal herbs for sleep problems and has been used as a sedative and anti-anxiety herb for centuries.
 Lemon Balm along with valerian, it’s often referred to as “herbal valium”.
-Lemon balm medicinal benefits include an antiviral, an astringent and an antispasmodic.
+Lemon balm’s medicinal benefits include an antiviral, an astringent and an antispasmodic.
 It is also high in antioxidants (flavonoids).

 Growing Lemon Balm